 When evaluating the question, especially word problems, make sure to break them down into their different parts.
 After you have done that, drawing a diagram can also be helpful.
 Other helpful tips are to write down any formulas for the variables in the problem so you can have them handy, make sure you include units of measure, put the answer in its simplest form, and round to the correct number of decimal places.
 Math is about being exact, so any little thing that you neglect can mean fewer points for you.

-Mid-terms are certainly a stressful time of year, but that doesn’t mean you need to go in unprepared.
-Using some of these simple strategies, you can ensure that you get the most out of each question on your exams.
+Exams can certainly be stressful, but that doesn’t mean you have to go in unprepared.
+Using some of these simple strategies you can feel more confident when encountering any type of test questions.